d125q/d125q-config/README.md

 ### Zsh

-1. A new version of Zsh is required – feel free to build [from source][zsh-repo]
+1. Requires a new version of Zsh – feel free to build [from source][zsh-repo]
 2. `ZDOTDIR` should be configured to point to `$HOME/.config/zsh` as in [PAM environment](#pam-environment)